rfhb/ctrdata/README.md

 Name  | Function
 ------------- | -------------
-checkMongoVersionOk	| Check the version of the build of the mongo server to be used dbCTRGet	| Create a data frame from records in the data base that have specified fields in the data base dbCTRGetUniqueTrials	| This function checks for duplicates in the database based on the clinical trial identifier and returns a list of ids of unique trials dbCTRQueryHistory	| Show the history of queries that were loaded into a database dbFindCTRkey	| Find names of keys (fields) in the data base findMongo	| Convenience function to find location of mongo database binaries (mongo, mongoimport) getCTRdata	| Retrieve information on clinical trials from register and store in database getCTRQueryUrl	| Import from clipboard the URL of a search in one of the registers installCygwin	| Convenience function to install a cygwin environment under MS Windows, including perl mergeVariables	| Merge related variables into a single variable, and optionally map values to a new set of values. openCTRWebBrowser	| Open advanced search pages of register(s) in default web browser. testCygwin	| Convenience function to test for working cygwin installation uniqueTrialsEUCTRrecords	| Select a single trial record when there are records for different EU Member States for this trial
+ctrOpenSearchPagesInBrowser	| Open advanced search pages of register(s) in default web browser. ctrQueryHistoryInDb	| Show the history of queries that were loaded into a database ctrGetQueryUrlFromBrowser	| Import from clipboard the URL of a search in one of the registers ctrLoadQueryIntoDb	| Retrieve information on clinical trials from register and store in database dbFindIdsUniqueTrials	| This function checks for duplicates in the database based on the clinical trial identifier and returns a list of ids of unique trials dbFindVariable	| Find names of keys (fields) in the data base dbFindUniqueEuctrRecord	| Select a single trial record when there are records for different EU Member States for this trial dbGetVariablesIntoDf	| Create a data frame from records in the data base that have specified fields in the data base dfMergeTwoVariablesRelevel	| Merge related variables into a single variable, and optionally map values to a new set of values. installMongoCheckVersion	| Check the version of the build of the mongo server to be used installMongoFindBinaries	| Convenience function to find location of mongo database binaries (mongo, mongoimport) installCygwinWindowsDoInstall	| Convenience function to install a cygwin environment under MS Windows, including perl installCygwinWindowsTest	| Convenience function to test for working cygwin installation

 ## Examples